lingui/js-lingui/website/docs/guides/plurals.md

 4. Finally, message is formatted using Czech plural rules.

-## Using other language than English
+## Source code in language other than English

-That works perfectly fine!
-Just learn what [plural forms](http://www.unicode.org/cldr/charts/latest/supplemental/language_plural_rules.html) your languages has and then you can use them.
+As mentioned above, as developers, we have to know and use only plural forms for the source language.
+Go see what [plural forms](http://www.unicode.org/cldr/charts/latest/supplemental/language_plural_rules.html) your languages has and then you can use them.
 Here's the example in Czech:

 ```js
 plural(numBooks, {